wdawson/okta.github.io/_source/_posts/2019-02-28-spring-microservices-docker.md

 * How to deploy microservices using Docker and Docker Compose.
 * How to use Spring Profiles to deploy in a production environment.

+You can find the completed source code for this tutorial on GitHub at [oktadeveloper/okta-spring-microservices-docker-example](https://github.com/oktadeveloper/okta-spring-microservices-docker-example).

 If you're interested in learning more about microservices, or modern application development in Spring, I encourage you to check out these resources:

 * [Build and Secure Microservices with Spring Boot 2.0 and OAuth 2.0](https://developer.okta.com/blog/2018/05/17/microservices-spring-boot-2-oauth)